Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/flask_micro_framework.md

 See [flask-index-template-dyn.py](flask-index-template-dyn.py) and [templates/index-dyn.html](templates/index-dyn.html) in the repo.

 #### Using a Python dictionary in the template
 Instead of passing in all single variables to the `render_template` function you can use a Python dictionary.
-You access the keys in the template by putting the dictionary variable name and the key togeter with a period, e.g. `dict.title`
+You access the keys in the template by putting the dictionary variable name and the key together with a period, e.g. `dict.title`
 See [flask-index-template-dyn-dict.py](flask-index-template-dyn.py) and [templates/index-dyn.html](templates/index-dyn-dict.html) in the repo.

 ## Error handling